 (7) On an appeal under this section against an order or a refusal to make an order, the Court of Appeal may confirm the order or refusal, or set it aside and make any order that could have been made on the application for a separate trial.

-[Section 26 amended by No. 2 of 2008 s.
+[Section 26 amended: No. 2 of 2008 s.
 34.]

 Division 3 — Commencing and deciding appeals